MateoMinghi/DS_Algorithms/6.LinkedList/LINKEDLIST.md

     LinkedList() {
         head = nullptr;
         //here we are saying that the pointer, assuming the are no nodes, will point
         //to nullptr.
-The address will be updated, to a more sensible name for this variable
+The address will be updated, so a more sensible name for this variable
         //could be something like "first adress".
     }